mackenzie-norman/CHLA-302/final/qoutes.typ

 Growing up consists in finding new toys,new symbolic equivalents [37]

-= The book
+the struggle for recognition is to castrate or be castrated; to be master or slave [123] = The book
 The truth was that I didn’t know which I was.
 I wasn’t allowed to claim the thing I felt and I didn’t feel the thing I was supposed to claim